-Students who undergo surgery while in the program must obtain a written release from their surgeon, stating that the student may return to school with "NO RESTRICTIONS."
+Students who undergo any medical procedure or surgery while in the program must obtain a written release from their surgeon, stating that the student may return to school with "NO RESTRICTIONS."
 The school assumes no liability for illness or injury to the student.